-Spotlight on Our Microdosing Research Programme

-About Microdosing The practice of microdosing entails taking low doses of psychedelics, which are usually one-tenth of a hallucinogenic dose.
-For example, a microdose of LSD would be between 10 and 20 μ g.
-While this practice is growing in popularity, there is however very little research to support the validity of certain claims, which include improved cognition, productivity and mood.
-Amanda Feilding and her research partners are seeking to uncover more information, both to assist with harm reduction among those microdosing in their daily lives, and, importantly, to support the evidence base for the introduction of possible psychedelic medicines.
+Spotlight on Our Microdosing Research Programme About Microdosing The practice of microdosing entails taking low doses of psychedelics, which are usually one-tenth of a hallucinogenic dose.
+For example, a microdose of LSD would be between 10 and 20 μg .
+While this practice is growing in popularity, there is not yet sufficient research to support the validity of certain claims, which include improved cognition, productivity and mood.
+However, Amanda Feilding and her research partners are seeking to uncover more information, both to assist with harm reduction among those microdosing in their daily lives, and, importantly, to support the evidence base for the introduction of possible psychedelic medicines to treat a wide variety of conditions.